thatsmanmeet/Tasky/README.md

 ## Contribute 🤝🏻

 You can contribute to this app by creating pull requests.
-Thank you 🙏🏻.
+Thank you.